mshshakir/Khidmat/README.md

 # Jamea
-All of the automations that help in Jamea Khidmat
+All of the automations that help in Khidmat